chengzh2008/charityApp/README.md

 # charityApp [![Build Status](https://travis-ci.org/chengzh2008/charityApp.svg?branch=heroku)](https://travis-ci.org/chengzh2008/charityApp)

-Created by Melissa, Zhihong (back-end team) and Annemarie, David and Clint (iOS team).
-Great collaboration!
+Created by Melissa, Zhihong (back-end team).

-## A restful web service for iOS app:
+## A web application:
 An app for organizer and volunteer to find each other easier.
 For this app, there are two types of users: volunteer and organizer.
-Organizer can create events.
-User can search for events match their interest and skills.
-User can post messages regarding a particular event and organizer can response it (Not implemented yet).
+Organizers can create events.
+Volunteers can search for events match their interest and skills.
+Volunteers can post messages regarding a particular event and organizer can response it.

 ## Stacks
 The server created using NodeJs/ExpressJs.
 Authentication is done by passport basic strategy.
 Testing is done with Mocha/Chai-http framework.